peterberkenbosch/sensible_rails_starter/README.md

   - [aspect-ratio plugin](https://github.com/tailwindlabs/tailwindcss-aspect-ratio) - A plugin that provides a composable API for giving elements a fixed aspect ratio.
   - [line-clamp plugin](https://github.com/tailwindlabs/tailwindcss-line-clamp) - A plugin that provides utilities for visually truncating text after a fixed number of lines.

+- [ViewComponent](https://viewcomponent.org/) - A framework for creating reusable, testable & encapsulated view components, built to integrate seamlessly with Ruby on Rails.
+  - [lookbook](https://github.com/allmarkedup/lookbook) - A native development UI for ViewComponent

 ### Configuration

 - [Anyway Config](https://github.com/palkan/anyway_config) - Configuration library for Ruby gems and applications